 Oaxaca state has a stunning coastline and Puerto Escondido is the perfect location to explore all its wonderful beaches.
 Puerto Escondido, also thanks to its nominee to one of the 52 must-visit spots by the New York Times, is becoming more and more popular.
-But what makes this little town so special are all the wonderful beaches around it.
+But what makes this little town so special is all the wonderful beaches around it.

 You may also like: Best Day Trip From Oaxaca That You Have To Experience

-WONDERFUL BEACHES AROUND PUERTO ESCONDIDO YOU CAN’T MISS
+WONDERFUL BEACHES AROUND PUERTO ESCONDIDO YOU CAN’T-MISS

 With its 4km length, Playa Zicatela is the most famous beach in Puerto Escondido.
-Considered one of the top ten surfing destinations, it can be dangerous for non pro surfers.
+Considered one of the top ten surfing destinations, it can be dangerous for non-pro surfers.
 This beach anyway offers plenty of activities also for us, mere mortals, like jogging, getting tanned, or walking the dog.
 P.s.
 If you don’t have one there are plenty of lovely street dogs that can be yours for a while.

 PLAYA LA PUNTA